rogyw/frontend-nanodegree-mobile-portfolio/README.md

 1. To view the results in Google PageSpeed insights, open a browser and visit https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Frogyw.navevent.co.nz%2Ffrontend-nanodegree-mobile-portfolio%2F

 Please refer to [Forum Post](https://discussions.udacity.com/t/optimized-portfolios-all-cohorts/949/14?u=rogyw) for steps taken.

-For additional information, you can check the changes made by Rogyw in the [Github Repository log](https://github.com/rogyw/frontend-nanodegree-mobile-portfolio/commits/master)
+For additional information, you can also view the changes made by Rogyw in the [Github Repository log](https://github.com/rogyw/frontend-nanodegree-mobile-portfolio/commits/master)

 ####Part 2: Optimize Frames per Second in pizza.html

 views/pizza.html was optimized by modifying views/js/main.js until the frames per second rate is 60 fps or higher.
 Instructive comments were provided in main.js.

-##### Javascript modifications to views/js/main.js
+##### Javascript modifications made to views/js/main.js
+Roger made the following changes:

-1. Removed Forced Synchronous Layout in javascript loops by batching reads and then batching style changes.
+1. Changed code loops to remove instances of "Forced Synchronous Layout" by batching DOM read operations and then batching style changes - Avoids thrashing.
-1. Simplified code to reduce complexity of calculations
+1. Simplified code to reduce complexity of calculations.
-1. Changed the method of selecting elements in DOM from querySelectorAll() to getElementsByClassName()
+1. Changed the method of selecting elements in DOM from querySelectorAll() to getElementsByClassName().
-1. Reduced number of sliding pizza's based on anticipated maximum page resolution
+1. Reduced number of sliding pizza's from 200 down to  based on anticipated maximum page resolution
 1. Moved sliding pizzas to own layer in CSS
-1. added comments to code
+1. added comments to code and updated README

-### Optimization Tips and Tricks
+### Provided Reference Links: Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")
 * [Optimizing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/optimizing-critical-rendering-path.html "optimize the crp!")